patosorio/cybersecurity-portfolio/README.md

 - A 500-word write-up detailing the lab process, findings, and tools used.
 - A Python script to automate analysis (parsing netwrok traffic, auditing logs...)
+- A formal report (e.g., forensic summary, incident report) to document findings for professional communication.
 - Blog snapshots, reports to share progress and insights.

 ### General Goals